holmosaint/CompilerLab/structure.md

 int length_;    // for array

 MClass real_type_;  // for class instance
-// 'method_tabel_' will be updated everytime the variable is assignmented,
+// 'method_tabel_' will be updated everytime the variable is assigned,
 // it stores the method accessible for this variable.
 Each pair
 // <method_name, class_name> in 'method_table' indicates a unique method
 // which has name <method_name>_<class_name> in the object code